Week by week pregnancy guide: 18 weeks pregnant

 If pregnancy is making it difficult for you to do your normal job (perhaps it involves standing up for long periods of time or lifting) you are entitled to special help or even alternative employment.
 Talk to your employer.

 Don't forget to take money with you as most hospitals have a small charge of around £3-£5 for a scan photo.
 And when you get them home don't try to laminate them as they're printed on thermal paper and the heat will damage them.
-Because they can also fade with time, it's a good idea to scan them in and keep them safely on a CD/DVD or backed up on your computer.
+Because they can also fade with time, it's a good idea to scan them in and keep them safely the cloud.

 -